 - Other responsibilities you may have

-Tips for Building a Career as a Pastry Chef
+Tips for Building a Career As a Pastry Chef

-Being a pastry chef is considered skilled work.
+Being a chef is considered skilled work.
 Not everyone has steady hands when it comes to baking pastries or whipping up scones or getting the perfect amount of baking powder.

 But aside from the things mentioned above, there are some things that you can do to take your baking skills to the next level: